Photo by Jim Holden

 From an original idea by Sara Clifford

-With Research and Development funding from ACE England, plus partnership support from New Writing South and Brighton Dome and Festival and crowdfunding via a Kicksstarter campaign, 12 women, including Sara, were commissioned by Inroads to write short pieces about what makes them angry.
+With Research and Development funding from ACE England, plus partnership support from New Writing South and Brighton Dome and Festival, 12 women, including Sara, were commissioned by Inroads to write short pieces about what makes them angry.

 A sold out script in hand showcase performance was presented at the Brighton Dome Studio on March 4th 2016, which will lead on to a national tour in 2017 – watch this space…